rarmadaux/Python-Projects/README.md

 # python-file-content-renamer
-change a word across file with another
+Project 1 -> change a word across file with another